scchess/Qualimap/doc/analysis.rst

 BAM QC reports information for the evaluation of the quality of the provided alignment data (a BAM file).
 In short, the basic statistics of the alignment (number of reads, coverage, GC-content, etc.) are summarized and a number of useful graphs are produced.
 This analysis can be performed with any kind of sequencing data, e.g. whole-genome sequencing, exome sequencing, RNA-seq, ChIP-seq, etc.

-In addition, it is possible to provide an annotation file so the results are computed for the reads mapping inside (and optionally outside) of the corresponding genomic regions, which can be especially useful for evaluating RNA-seq studies.
+In addition, it is possible to provide an annotation file so the results are computed for the reads mapping inside (and optionally outside) of the corresponding genomic regions, which can be especially useful for evaluating *target-enrichment* sequencing studies.

 To start a new BAM QC analysis activate main menu item :menuselection:`File --> New Analysis --> BAM QC`.

-Example
+Examples
-^^^^^^^
+^^^^^^^^

 - `Whole-genome sequencing: HG00096.chrom20.bam <http://qualimap.bioinfo.cipf.es/samples/HG00096.chrom20_result/qualimapReport.html>`_.
 Report for sample alignment file from `1000 Genomes project <http://1000genomes.org>`_.